Many thanks to Garry Poulson, Chairman of West Berkshire Suicide Prevention Action Group, for sharing this article.

 Peoples’ struggles may be due to personal relationships, deep financial worries, work-place stress, poor mental health or a combination of all of these things.
 We can all ask questions or make suggestions such as ‘ have you thought of making an appointment with Citizens Advice who are trained to advise and guide people with a myriad of personal problems.’

-If their anxieties are around relationships then organisations such as ‘Relate’ are available and for younger people in West Berkshire we have an organisation called Time To Talk, that specialises in listening to young people.
-Samaritans is an organisation whose very role it is is to talk to people who are suffering and their 24/7 service is there for us all.
+If their anxieties are around relationships then organisations such as Relate are available.
+For younger people in West Berkshire we have an organisation called Time To Talk that specialises in listening to young people.
+Samaritans is an organisation whose role it is is to talk to people who are suffering and their 24/7 service is there for us all.

 The Role of Employers

 It is incumbent upon employers to take time to talk to staff, if for example they have displayed different behaviours from the norm.
 Asking them how things are at home may reveal areas of severe stress that an employer could take into account.
 It may be that a partner has left the household with children, perhaps the family home is about be repossessed due to catastrophic debt problems.
 Employers can help in a number of ways.
 Perhaps by discussing options with staff, perhaps guide them to expert services, maybe time off to help solve their problems, overtime may help with money worries or perhaps an employer could fast track them to an in-house counselling service and of course ensuring that their employee goes to see their family doctor who will be able to refer to expert services within the NHS such as Talking Therapies and others.

 If you or someone you know is seeking help and advice, here is a small selection of the resources that are available locally.
 These organisations will be able to assist and or direct you to organisations who are able to help.

 Samaritans please use 116 123